snap-bit/snap-bit.github.io/features.md

 Features
 --------
-- A socket for the BBC micro:bit edge connector
+- A socket for the BBC micro:bit edge connector.
-- 5 snap buttons connected to the 5 major micro:bit pins: P0, P1, P2, 3V and GND
+- 5 snap buttons connected to the 5 major micro:bit pins: P0, P1, P2, 3V, and GND.
-- Compatible with Snap Circuits and similar electronic kits
+- Compatible with Snap Circuits and similar electronic kits.
-- No need for crocodile clips, banana plugs or other cables
+- No need for crocodile clips, banana plugs, or other cables.
-- Plenty of [exciting projects](projects) using easy to learn block diagrams
+- Plenty of [exciting projects](projects) using easy to learn block diagrams.
-- Robust, kid-friendly design
+- Robust, kid-friendly design.

 Compatibility
 -------------
-- The BBC micro:bit is supported
+- The BBC micro:bit is supported.
-- Other PCB boards and accessories that feature the micro:bit edge connector are supported
+- Other PCB boards and accessories that feature the micro:bit edge connector are supported.
-- All Snap Circuits educational kits are supported
+- All Snap Circuits educational kits are supported.
-- The snap buttons on the snap:bit are designed to snap well with all Snap Circuits components
+- The snap buttons on the snap:bit are designed to snap well with all Snap Circuits components.
-- Other educational kits with snap buttons compatible with Snap Circuits are supported
+- Other educational kits with snap buttons compatible with Snap Circuits are supported.

 Projects
 --------